 We will explain.

-Um there is a breaking story before we get we're gonna look at the President Poland's numbers and the current field of radical extremist democratic socialists that are running for and vying for the nomination.
+We're going to look at the President Pohl's numbers and the current field of radical extremist Democratic socialists that are running for and vying for the nomination.

-That's in response to a request by Senator Ben Sass in Nebraska and a member of the Senate Judiciary Committee was critical of the case following a series of stories in the Miami Herald, which detailed how Acosta then the U.S. attorney for South Florida, other DOJ attorneys work hand in hand with defense lawyers and cut a lenient plea deal with Epstein in 08, and the Justice Department's Office of Professional Responsibilities now open an investigation uh into this.
+That's in response to a request by Senator Ben Sass of Nebraska, and a member of the Senate Judiciary Committee was critical of the case following a series of stories in the Miami Herald, which detailed how Acosta, then the U.S. Attorney for South Florida, other DOJ attorneys, worked hand-in-hand with defense lawyers and cut a lenient plea deal with Epstein in 08.

 And it just goes further than that, but we'll have to wait and see where that goes.

-Um ended up getting like next to no jail time and basically got to stay at home confinement, which was pretty unbelievable.
+He ended up getting like next to no jail time and basically got to stay-at-home confinement, which was pretty unbelievable.

-Uh anyway, joining us now to discuss okay, what is what is 2020 shaping up to be?
+Anyway, joining us now to discuss, okay, what is 2020 shaping up to be?

-Uh the president's poll numbers were down as low as forty-three percent during the height of the shutdown, but are now at a healthy forty-nine percent.
+The president's poll numbers were down as low as 43% during the height of the shutdown, but are now at a healthy 49%.

 The next couple of days by next week, we'll get to see if he gets a bounce from the State of the Union, which I believe he will get.